 Paintings from Afar at the Musée du Quai Branly-Jacques Chirac (until 3 February)

 Miró.
 Retrospective at the Grand Palais (until 4 February)

 Shows and concerts

-The traditional circus is also in the spotlight in 2018 and celebrates its 250th anniversary under the spotlights of the Pinder circus big top (until 21 January) and at La Villette where spectators can discover upcoming talented artists from the Centre National des Arts du Cirque (from 19 January to 11 February).
+The traditional circus is also in the spotlight in 2019 and celebrates its 251th anniversary under the spotlights of the Pinder circus big top and the electrifying performance of the Stars of Beijing’s Circus at the Cirque Phénix in the Bois des Vincennes until 20 January..

 Good news if you’re an ice hockey fan.
 French team Français Volants will be gearing up for the French ice hockey championship by playing second division fixtures at the AccorHotels Arena on 5 and 19 January.

 And the horse racing calendar will get off to a superb start at the end of January at the Paris Vincennes racecourse, with the Prix d’Amérique Opodo, the number one trotting race, on 27 January.